zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/installing.md

 This library is **NOT FREE**

 The latest version always contains a trial that expires at the end of the month.
-You can extend your trial for several months by downloading the latest version at the begining of every month.
+You can extend your trial for several months by downloading the latest version at the beginning of every month.

 ## Step 1 - NuGet Download